StarMetro (bus service)

 StarMetro is the city-owned and operated public bus service for Tallahassee, Florida, and was previously known as TalTran.

-StarMetro operates both fixed-route and dial-a-ride service in the Tallahassee metropolitan area.
+StarMetro operates both fixed-route and dial-a-ride service in the Tallahassee metropolitan area with a focus on sustainability and innovation.
+StarMetro received multiple federal grants between 2011 and 2023 to purchase battery-electric buses and construct new transit facilities.